spinjet/pdopt-code/docs/usage.md

 The framework provides object-oriented classes to define these items within PDOPT.
 The user has first to identify which variables in the design model are parameters (and therefore define a design space), and which instead describe a behaviour of charateristic of the system that they wish to control (either to optimise or to constraint).
 Usually the design process consists in a set of performance figures of merit to optimise given specific constraints.

-After the definition of the variables and the set-up of the script, the workflow consists in running the exploration phase with `pdopt.exploration.ProbabilisticExploration` and the search phase with `pdopt.optimisation.Optimisation`.
+After the definition of the variables and the set-up of the script, the workflow consists in running the exploration phase with either `pdopt.exploration.ProbabilisticExploration` or  `pdopt.exploration.BN_Exploration` and the search phase with `pdopt.optimisation.Optimisation`.

 ## Definition of the Simulation/Design Model